 - Conciliation is where we try to help the complainant and the respondent find a way to resolve the complaint. - Conciliation is not like a court hearing.
 The person who manages the conciliation (the conciliator) doesn't decide who is right or wrong or how the complaint should be resolved.
 The conciliator's role is to help ensure the process is fair, help both sides talk to each other and help negotiate an agreement.
 The conciliator can also provide information about the law and how other complaints have been resolved. - Conciliation can take place in a face-to-face meeting or a meeting over the telephone.
 In some cases, complaints can be resolved through an exchange of letters and conversations with the conciliator. - The conciliator decides how the conciliation process will run and who will participate.
-If you need special assistance such as a language or sign language interpreter, the Commission can arrange this for you. - Conciliation is a 'confidential' process.
-This means that if the President has to make a decision about whether there has been a breach of human rights or discrimination, the President will not consider anything that was said or done in conciliation.
+If you need special assistance such as a language or sign language interpreter, the Commission can arrange this for you. - Conciliation is 'confidential'.
+This means that generally, what is said or done when trying to resolve the complaint, cannot be used in any later court action regarding the complaint.
+The conciliator can explain to you the limited situation where information from conciliation may be considered by the court.